SITE MENU

 Lots of history took place here and it was occupied many times by both the English and Scots.
 'Bobbing John', the 11th Earl, used Kildrummy as the headquarters to organise the final details of the 1715 Jacobite Rising.
 After this failed, the castle was dismantled one last time.
 Later it was used as a quarry.
 Only in 1898 were repairs and excavations undertaken by Colonel Ogston, owner of the estate.

-It is now in the care of Historic Scotland and is open April to September, 9.30am to 5.30pm every day.
+It is now in the care of Historic Environment Scotland and is open daily April to October.
 Admission charge.

 Be sure to visit the magnificent gardens started in the early part of the 20th century and also the huge bridge over the water.